 It's also important to bear in mind that, as yet, we don't know enough about the long-term consequences of farming insects in large quantities.
 A lot of questions remain unanswered, from which species are suitable to waste management.
 Further research is required, as a group of Swiss scientists highlighted last year.

 "The ecological footprint of an insect is much smaller compared to animal-based food sources," says researcher Daylan Tzompa-Sosa from Ghent University.
 She and her colleagues came up with the idea of testing the insects as ingredients in cakes and sweets, such as waffles, hence making them practically unnoticeable.

-Students who were blind testing two different waffle recipes did not detect which of them were made with insect fat.
+Students who blind tested two different waffle recipes could not detect which of them was made with insect fat.
 "They are pretty much alike.
-I wouldn't be able to tell the difference," said Colombian student Daniel Ariza to AP.
+I wouldn't be able to tell the difference," Colombian student Daniel Ariza told AP.

 "I don't feel that they are disgusting, I think it's just like the future," said another student, Lina Ojeda.

-Click on the video above to see how the researchers made waffles with insect fat.
+Watch the video above to see the researchers making waffles with insect fat.